ayal/headly/README.md

 headly
 ======

-meteor package to handle facebookexternalhit responses (for og:metatags use)
+meteor package to handle external service requests to generate metatag responses (for og:metatags use)

 **Install**